datafilter/HalfKey/readme.md

 * It is still up to the user to pick a good password to begin with
 * Even if it doesn't add any extra security, at least it doesn't take away any security.
 Which is similar to just appending the phrase "WithPeanutButter" to the end of saved passwords.

-# Vue, Angular, React, Elm, Not-a-framework?

-Contributions using different approaches are welcome, see [contributing](contributing.md)